-James Farmer was born in Marshall, Texas in 1920, the grandson of a slave, and son of a minister and college professor, who was believed to be the first black man from Texas to obtain a doctorate.
+James Farmer was born in Marshall, Texas on January 12, 1920, the grandson of a slave, and son of a minister and college professor, who was believed to be the first black man from Texas to obtain a doctorate.
 Farmer obtained advanced degrees from Wiley College and Howard University.
 A staunch pacifist and opponent of the military, Farmer refused to serve during World War II.

 Farmer’s pacifism and belief in a racially integrated society steered him toward a life of activism.
 With colleagues George Houser and Bernice Fisher, James Farmer co-founded the Congress on Racial Equality (CORE) in 1942 in Chicago.
 The civil rights organization would eventually grow to 82,000 members in 114 chapters around the nation by the mid-1960s with Farmer as its executive director.